-An NFP must give notice of a members' meeting to all of its members who are entitled to notice of the meeting under its by-laws, to its auditor and to any other persons specified in an NFP's letters patent or by-laws (such as non-voting members).
+An NFP must give notice of a members' meeting to all of its members who are entitled to vote at the meeting, to its public accountant, to its directors and to any other persons specified in an NFP's articles or by-laws (such as non-voting members).

 How can notice of a members' meeting be given?

 Subject to the requirements of the NFP's by-laws, notice of a members' meeting can be given by: